cloudant-labs/erlang-chakracore/README.md

 * `{memory_limit, integer()}` - Limit the total amount of memory for a given `Runtime` instance.
 Once this limit is reached ChakraCore will start generating "Out of memory" errors until garbage can be collected.
 * `disable_background_work` - By default, ChakraCore creates two threads per `Runtime` instance for garbage collection and other background tasks.
 This option can disable the use of extra threads and that work will be done on the same thread as the `Runtime` is executing on.
 This is advisable if a large number of `Runtime` instances are created simultaneously.
 * `allow_script_interrupt` - Allows the use of `chakra:interrupt/1` from other Erlang processes
-* `enable_idle_processing` - An advanced feature allows developers to inform the JavaScript engine when its appropriate for a `Context` to perform its idle work via `chakra:idle/1`.
+* `enable_idle_processing` - An advanced feature allows developers to inform the JavaScript engine when it's appropriate for a `Context` to perform its idle work via `chakra:idle/1`.
 (I am unsure about the utility of this approach)
 * `disable_native_code_generation` - Disable ChakraCore's JIT
 * `disable_eval` - Disable the ability of JavaScript code to call `eval`.
 * `enable_experimental_features` - Will enable experimental features in whatever version of ChakraCore you have linked to (i.e., super advanced usage for those that know their specific ChakraCore build/deployment targets).